eve-autonomy/departure_button_lamp_manager/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code follows [coding guidelines][coding-guidelines]
 - [ ] Assign PR to reviewer
-- [ ] (If you added new repositories to `.repos`) set permissions for each repository.
-      You need to add the following permissions to each github team in the new repository according to [this][repository-permission-setting-flow].
-  - READ:
-    - eve-autonomy
-    - group_x1_sim
-    - eva-mapIV
-    - ex-fae
-  - WRITE:
-    - full-time-employee
-    - group_x1_dev
-    - group-tech-support

 ## Checklist for the PR Reviewer